ibm-cloud-docs/key-protect/manage-dual-auth.md

 | [Get key](/docs/key-protect?topic=key-protect-retrieve-key)                       | Retrieve key details                                     |
 | [Get key metadata](/docs/key-protect?topic=key-protect-retrieve-key-metadata)     | Retrieve key metadata                                    |
 | [Get registrations](/docs/key-protect?topic=key-protect-view-protected-resources) | Retrieve a list of registrations associated with the key |
-{: caption="Table 4.
-Lists the API that users can use to view details about a key and its registrations." caption-side="top"}
+{: caption="Lists the API that users can use to view details about a key and its registrations." caption-side="top"}

 #### Removing an existing authorization
 {: #delete-dual-auth-keys-undelete-dual-auth-keys-set-key-deletion-api}